floriandorau/aks-management-cli/README.md

 ## AKS authorized IP ranges

 The main purpose of `aks` is managing the authorized IP ranges of AKS clusters.
-Therefore it provides the following commands which you can use to modify the authorized ip range of a cluster which matches your currrent `kubectl` context.
+Therefore it provides the following commands which you can use to modify the authorized ip ranges of a cluster which matches your currrent `kubectl` context.

 ```bash
 Usage: aks ip <command>